 I.C.
 Medical manufactures the world’s most advanced surgical smoke collection and evacuation devices.

-Evacuate Surgical Smoke: Everyone has the right to clean air.®
+Evacuate Surgical Smoke: Everyone has a right to clean air.®

 The Crystal Vision® surgical smoke evacuator employs a unique design that pulls air through a narrow opening at very high speeds causing the air to spin and form a powerful air vortex around the ESU blade.
 Smoke particles expelled from the surgical site in any direction are captured in the air barrier created by the vortex before they escape.

 Thus, instead of trying to catch and pull back particles that are traveling away from the smoke nozzle, I.C.
 Medical’s unique system design enables surgeons to create an invisible barrier through which smoke particles cannot escape into the operating room.

 - I.C.
 Medical’s Crystal Vision® smoke evacuator has a capture velocity of between 1,400 and 1,700 feet per minute and the pencil’s nozzle creates suction pressure up to five times greater than other smoke evacuators.

 - Crystal Vision® smoke evacuator is known for its long life span; many Crystal Vision smoke evacuators sold twenty years ago are still in use in operating rooms around the world today

 - The Crystal Vision® pump has the highest suction power, enabling the highest flow at the nozzle which leads to a higher efficiency of smoke evacuation

 - The Crystal Vision® works with all surgical cutting devices found in operating rooms, including harmonic scalpel, monopolar, bipolar.
 The unit works with a remote activator.